hablapps/pairstrading/PostPairsTrading.md

 Now that we have selected a pair of cointegrated indices and understand how to calculate their relationships, let's see how we can create a real-time pair trading scenario.

 The first step is to declare a `.z.ts` function, which will be called automatically every x milliseconds, configurable with `\t`.
 In our case, it will be called every 100 milliseconds.
-This function will publish the spreads in real time to a table using the `.u.pub` (publish) function from the [KDB+ tick architecture](https://github.com/KxSystems/kdb-tick), which publishes the content of a table to its subscribers.
+This function will publish the spreads in real-time to a table using the `.u.pub` (publish) function from the [KDB+ tick architecture](https://github.com/KxSystems/kdb-tick), which publishes the content of a table to its subscribers.
 It takes two parameters: the name of the table to publish to and the content to be published.

 ```q
 .z.ts: {.u.pub[`spreads;.stream_pair.gen_pair[]]}